icemac/toll/doc/index.rst

 Config file
 -----------

 You need an ini style config file.
-Its name should default to `toll.ini`.
+Its name should be `toll.ini`.
 Here are example contents of such a file.::

     [packages]